cujarrett/learning-terraform/README.md

 The remote backend stores Terraform state and may be used to run operations in Terraform Cloud.

-When using full remote operations, operations like `terraform plan` or `terraform apply` can be executed in Terraform Cloud's run environment, with log output streaming to the local terminal.
+When using full remote backends, operations like `terraform plan` or `terraform apply` can be executed in Terraform Cloud's run environment, with log output streaming to the local terminal.

 ## Splat Expressions